Kansattica/msync/README.md

 #### Building on macOS

-The instructions for building on Linux should mostly work, though note that Apple only officially supports std::filesystem on Xcode 11.1 and Catalina/10.15 and up.
+The instructions for building on Linux should mostly work, though note that Apple only officially supports std::filesystem on Xcode 11.1 and Catalina/10.15 and up. `msync` does support pre-10.15 versions with boost::filesystem, which you can install through Homebrew.

 #### Building on Windows
 On Windows, you'll want Visual Studio with the C++ development workload and Cmake installed.
 After that, `git clone https://github.com/Kansattica/msync.git`, then open Visual Studio and go to `File > Open > CMake...` (some versions just have `File > Open > Folder...` instead, this will also work) and choose the `msync` repo you just downloaded.
 Visual Studio will take a while to download and configure everything, and then you should be able to pick `x64-Release` from the dropdown at the top, make sure the `msync.exe` target is selected, and build from there.